 The procedure for using most academic accommodations, such as extended time for test-taking, requires:

-- requesting a faculty notification letter for your course(s) and
+- requesting an accommodation letter for your course(s)

 In order for SDS to prepare or facilitate access needs, such as: